DestinationSol/DestinationSol.github.io/terasology.md

 </div>

 <a href="https://terasology.org/">Terasology</a> is a super extensible open source voxel-based
-game.
+game made by the maintainers of Destination Sol.
 Born from a Minecraft-inspired tech demo, it is gradually becoming a stable platform for all sorts of gameplay settings in a voxel world.
 <br>
 <br> From the ground up, Terasology was built to be a super hackable and